 Let our tree service and tree removal company take on the hazardous work of tree trimming on your property.
-Our experienced Waukesha tree removal professionals go to great heights to trim hard to reach branches.
+Our experienced Waukesha tree removal professionals go to great heights to trim and prune hard to reach branches.

 5 Good Reasons To Think Twice About Trimming Your Tree Yourself

 It’s not easy to know just where a tree branch is going to fall, especially when it’s rarely ever a straight shot to the ground.
 Besides the risk of a falling branch damaging other branches below it as it falls to the ground, there’s also the risk of falling where you don’t expect it to fall—like on a roof, a car or, worse yet, a person.
 Even branches that are only a few inches in diameter can be tricky to cut, sometimes unexpectedly springing back toward the person cutting.

 There’s a bit of an art to trimming a tree.
 You really need to have a strong sense of proportion while working right in the middle of a tree.
 Cut too many branches out of one side and the tree will look lopsided.
 Don’t round the top of the tree evenly and it will look misshapen.
 Of course, if the tree is only 6 or 7 feet tall, you can probably do a perfectly good job of trimming and pruning yourself.
 Anything bigger and you’re, quite literally, in over your head.

 Our team brings a wealth of Wisconsin tree care knowledge and experience to every job, along with specialized machinery.
 We don’t bring dollar store hedge clippers to remove branches; we bring Effer Knuckleboom cranes, Gehl Loaders and other turf-friendly tree removal equipment.
 Perfect example: the LEO, a portable, lawn-friendly aerial lift able to fit in tight spaces.